Generic selectors

 God’s Word

 If you want God’s wisdom, you must have a regular daily time of Bible reading.
-The Bible is not just an ancient near eastern book full of sage advice.
+The Bible is not just an ancient Near Eastern book full of sage advice.
 The Bible is God’s Word.
 We must read it regularly if we hope to have something of the wisdom of God.

 Before you read the Bible, pray this simple prayer: “God, open Your Word to me and open me to Your Word.”
 Listen to God speak to you as you read His Word; you will be strengthened to stand in the face of adversity.
 As Charles Spurgeon once said, “A Bible that’s falling apart usually belongs to someone who isn’t.”